First-Ever National Conference on Métis Self-Government concludes with a commitment to progress

 “We’re hopeful this will be the first of many similar opportunities where we can bring our governments together, and we have already been discussing the concept of holding a conference on Constitution development as well as ensuring we are engaging in conversations about our traditional forms of governance.
 All three of our governments are looking forward to the dialogue that is and will continue to be had with citizens, families and communities as this work progresses,” stated President Froh.
 The MNO would like to extend gratitude to its many partners, and to all participating citizens who made the inaugural Otipemisiwak conference such a success.

-For a Facebook Album featuring photos from the Conference click here
+A Facebook album with photos from the Otipemsiwak Conference click here.